Lone-Air/LMFSWS/README.md

 int mod_init(){
     /* Do something... */
-    return 0; // If it is successful
+    return 0; // If it successfully
 }

 double Fun1(){ return 1+1; }